Salesforce Flow permissions update

 What are Flows?

-• Scheduled: the flow runs on a set schedule.
+• Scheduled: the flow runs on a set schedule

 What's changing?

-• Profile: the Profile has been granted permission to run the flow.
+• Profile: the Profile has been granted permission to run the flow

 Why?

-When will the change be enforced?
+When will Salesforce enforce the change?

 Production release roll-out dates: